 MY ENDO SYMPTOMS IN…

-…hitting puberty at 11: Abnormally long periods (about 10 days long), abnormally heavy periods (7 days of exchanging super/overnight pads every few hours), debilitating menstrual cramps that were not significantly reduced by medication, vaginal spasms,, shift in bowel patterns related to cycle, hormonal acne, bloating and nausea related to menses, severe mood swings/PMS, fatigue, lactation, stiffness, sharp pain during exercise, excessive sweating/heat intolerance, insomnia, severe depressive symptoms leading to suicide attempts (associated with the chronic pain, my period, and PTSD), back pain, chest pains, and leg pain.
+…hitting puberty at 11: Abnormally long periods (about 10 days long), abnormally heavy periods (7 days of exchanging super/overnight pads every few hours), debilitating menstrual cramps that were not significantly reduced by medication, vaginal spasms,, shift in bowel patterns related to cycle, hormonal acne, bloating and nausea related to menses, severe mood swings/PMS, fatigue, lactation, stiffness, sharp pain during exercise, excessive sweating/heat intolerance, insomnia, severe depressive symptoms leading to suicide attempts (associated with the chronic pain, my period, and PTSD), back pain, chest pains, brittle nails and hair, and leg pain.

 …prior to puberty: Fatigue, severe leg pain, body aches, back pain, stiffness, severe depressive symptoms leading to suicide attempts (associated with the chronic pain and PTSD), and insomnia.